albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

         └── CanShoot.class
 ```

 The `App$1.class` is the class produced by the inner anonymous class.
 We have no class file for the lambda.
+Everything in Java is a class and lambda are no exceptions.
+In Java, classes are the smallest unit of work.
+We cannot just have a method outside a class.

+Different from a normal Java class files, produced by the Java compiler during the compilation time, lambda classes are created by the Java runtime environment at runtime.
+The lambda classes are sometimes referred to as *lambda runtime classes*.
+When the lambda is encounter for the first time, the Java runtime will compile and create the *lambda runtime class*.
+Note that the lambda is only compiled, when it is first encountered and not every time it is executed.

+### Can an interface extend another class or another interface?

+Interfaces cannot have state, therefore that rules out interfaces extending classes.
+An interface cannot extend a class.
+Interfaces can extend one or many interfaces.

+**🚧 Pending...**

 ### How can we sort the `Point` class?